- Courses by Program

 - U50 OH007544 Fenske, Richard) 10/1/2012 to 03/30/2017 CDC NIOSH Impact of a TWH Intervention on Workplace Stress

-Robin Baker is a doctoral candidate in the School of Public Health’s Health Systems and Policy program and is a research associate and adjunct instructor at the School of Public Health.
+Robin Baker is an Assistant Professor in the School of Public Health.
+Dr. Baker teaches courses in the Health Systems and Policy, Primary Health Care & Health Disparities, and Public Health Practice programs.
 Her research interests include evidence-based treatment for substance-use disorders, integration of behavioral health and primary care, care management for individuals with serious mental illness, and systemic and organizational factors that impact quality and access of services.

 B.A., Portland State University, 2006